 Individuals who qualify for the retirement exclusion and believe tax on their retirement income is being erroneously withheld should contact their plan administrator to request a refund of erroneously withheld Iowa income tax and request that the administrator stop withholding Iowa income tax on future payments.
 The plan administrator may require the individual to complete a new IA W-4P claiming exemption from withholding.

-Any amounts that were correctly withheld, or that were erroneously withheld and you did not notify your plan administrator about in 2023, should be reported on your 2023 Iowa income tax return and may be refundable to the extent the withheld amount exceeds your Iowa income tax liability.
+Any amounts that were correctly withheld, or that were erroneously withheld and you did not notify your plan administrator about, should be reported on your Iowa income tax return and may be refundable to the extent the withheld amount exceeds your Iowa income tax liability.

-Plan administrators who are aware that they have erroneously withheld Iowa income tax on qualifying retirement income in 2023 must repay the overwithheld amount to the recipient by the end of 2023.
+Plan administrators who are aware that they have erroneously withheld Iowa income tax on qualifying retirement income must repay the overwithheld amount to the recipient by the end of the tax year.
 Plan administrators have two options:

 - Refund the overwithheld amount directly to the recipient and obtain a written receipt showing the date and amount of the repayment from the recipient.
-The plan administrator may then file an amended withholding tax return and request a refund of tax paid that was not due.
+The plan administrator may then file an amended withholding tax return, for the period in which the tax was originally claimed, and request a refund of tax paid that was not due.

-- Apply the overwithheld amount against future tax required to be withheld on distributions to the recipient in the calendar year, if any.
-If the recipient does not have any income from the plan administrator subject to Iowa income tax, the plan administrator must use the first option.
+- Apply the overwithheld amount against future tax required to be withheld on distributions to the recipient in the same calendar year, if any.
+If the recipient does not have any income from the retirement plan subject to Iowa income tax, the plan administrator must use the first option.

-If the amounts were not erroneously withheld, or if the plan administrator learns of the error in 2024, they should file a 1099-R with the Department and furnish a 1099-R to the taxpayer reporting the amount withheld in 2023.
-The taxpayer should file their 2023 Iowa income tax return as usual to report the amount withheld and seek a refund.
+If the amounts were not erroneously withheld, or if the plan administrator learns of the error in the following tax year, they should file a 1099-R with the Department and furnish a 1099-R to the taxpayer reporting the amount withheld.
+The taxpayer should file their Iowa income tax return as usual to report the amount withheld and seek a refund.